-7.1 This requirement takes effect on 1 March 2016.
+7.1 This requirement takes effect as specified in Registrar’s Requirements 7.2 and 7.3.

 7.2 A discharging mortgagee or its Representative must Lodge a discharge of mortgage signed on or after 1 March 2016, except where the discharge of mortgage is to be Lodged with any transfer of land or mortgage for the same folio(s) of the Register.

+7.3 On or after 1 March 2026, a discharging mortgagee or its Representative must create and sign a new discharge of mortgage for any paper discharge of mortgage signed before 1 March 2016 that has not been Lodged.

 8. Client Authorisations